 I recently spent a week in San Francisco sightseeing and paddling around the city.
 This trip came together when my parents offered to let me stay in their downtown condominium that they had been renting out but had just become vacant.
 I had planned on flying down to San Francisco and renting gear when I got there.
-When I asked my good friend Helen if she knew of any friends or outfitters I could get a kayak from, she said she would be happy to drive down from Arcata herself with a couple kayaks and join me.
+When I asked Helen Wilson who lived in Arcata if she knew of any friends or outfitters I could get a kayak from, she said she would be happy to drive down from Arcata herself with a couple kayaks and join me.

 Helen arranged for us to meet with a few members of the Bay Area Sea Kayakers club for some coastal rock gardening just north of the Golden Gate Bridge.
 We met at Horseshoe Cove in Fort Baker, south of Sausalito.
 As we pulled into the parking lot by the boat launch, Kim, Don and Thomas were waiting for us, but hadn’t unloaded their kayaks because of the intermittent showers and lightning flashes.
 Instead we all drove into Fort Baker to try to find some coffee and wait until the thunderstorm passed.

 The question of how long we needed to wait -- or if we should cancel the trip entirely -- came up, as we sat outside around a fire pit.
 The sky seemed to be clearing a little bit and I hadn’t heard any thunder for a while (wait a minute… was that a thunder clap, or just a car door slamming?)
 My feeling was that it was probably safe to proceed.
 Plus I figured the bridge might act like a huge Faraday Cage, protecting us while we paddled underneath it, right?